Tired of looking older than you feel? Find out how to turn back the clock a decade or more with a signature Facelift by Dr. Kassir.

 What can Facelift Surgery do?

 Facelifts, technically known as rhytidectomies, rejuvenate the mid- to lower face and neck.
-Facelifts are most effective for NJ and NYC patients who want to correct:
+Facelifts are most effective for NJ patients who want to correct:

 Are you a good Facelift surgery candidate?